Courseiva

 Why this answer

-Option C is correct because Microsoft Entra joined devices automatically enroll in Intune when configured.
-Option A is wrong because Autopilot requires additional setup.
-Option B is wrong because manual enrollment requires extra steps.
+Microsoft Entra joined devices automatically enroll in Intune when configured, making it the simplest method.
+Option A (Windows Autopilot) is wrong because it requires additional setup and is not the simplest.
+Option B (Group Policy) is wrong because Group Policy is typically used for on-premises devices and not automatic.

 MCQhard